FamilySearch/sModel/README.md

 ## Full Working Example

-To see how all the parts work together, a full working example is available in the `sModelTests/example` folder.
+To see how all the parts work together, a full working example is available in the `tests/sModelTests/example` folder.
 This includes schema definition files, model examples, and code exercising all of the CRUD operations available in sModel.
 The other unit tests can also be used to see how each of the public apis can be used.

-## Running Locally

-To run the tests locally:
- - Install Carthage
- - In the root folder of the project, run `carthage update --platform ios`
- - Run the unit tests from XCode
+There is also a setup of tests available in `tests/TestModules` that demonstrate how individual modules can contain their own schema definitions and model objects.